doingcloudright/training/102/README.md

 7. Edit your private route table and add another route
 8. 0.0.0.0/0 with destination your recently create NAT gateway.

+## Elastic IP (EIP) Explained
+All AWS network components facing the internet are allocated an ipv4 adress dynamically.
+In some cases, in can be helpful to know that the address will never change.
+For this AWS provides Elastic IP addresses, they are addresses which will stay with the life AWS account as long as the developer does not disasociate the address.

 ## Done!

 You have now created a geographically distributed network with a distinction between public and private subnetting.
 Now we need to remove everything we made.